 A Tranquil Period full of Tradition

-Wherever this carol is played in the world, one knows that Christmas is not too far away.
-Stille Nacht has been translated into 300 languages and epitomises the musical spirit of Christmas.
-It was in the Mariapfarr in the region of Lungau in 1816, that Joseph-Mohr wrote the text to Stille Nacht.
+Whenever this carol is played in the world, you know that Christmas is not too far away.
+“Silent Night” has been translated into more than 300 languages and dialects and epitomises the musical spirit of Christmas.
+In 1816 Joseph Mohr wrote the lyrics to “Silent Night” in Mariapfarr in Lungau.
 In 1818 Franz Xaver Gruber composed the music in Lamprechtshausen.
-It was in on Christmas Eve in the same year that Silent Night, Holy Night was first performed in public at the St. Nikolaus Church in Oberdorf, near Salzburg and went on to become one of the most well-known Christmas carols around the world.
+On Christmas Eve in the same year “Silent Night” was first performed in public at St. Nikolaus Church in Oberdorf, near Salzburg and went on to become one of the most well-known Christmas carols around the world.

 Join one of the numerous Advent hikes in SalzburgerLand, where the glow of torches in the darkness is accompanied by the gentle fall of snowflakes.
 Warm yourself up with a glass of punch or cup of tea and let yourself be enthralled by the Christmas spirit.

-Top 3 Advent Hikes
+Top 5 Advent Hikes

-– Pre-Christmas Chapel Hikes in Neukirchen
+Pre-Christmas Chapel Hikes in Neukirchen

-– Nativity Path Radstadt
+Nativity Path Radstadt

-– Torch-lit Walks in Großarltal
+Torch-Lit Walks in Großarltal

-Atmospheric music accompanies walkers on a torch-lit walk from the Advent market in the centre, up to the parish church.
+Atmospheric music accompanies walkers on a torch-lit walk from the Advent market in the centre up to the parish church.
 Lanterns and torches illuminate the way up to the nativity scene and meadow where the alpine horn players perform festive melodies.